vskogstad/assignment1-basics/Answers.md

 a) It takes 160 seconds on 4 processes using re.findall(), 230 secs with finditer().
 Theoretically 64 GB of ram available, but just using 4 out of 8 cores.
 I think I might be IO-bound as I don't see improvement going up to 8.
  Almost all of the time post-tokenization is spent in the find_best_pair function iterating over a growing dictionary. ' accomplishment' is the longest word in the tokenizer.

+b) Pre-tokenization right now, with better parallelization, I might be bound by the find_best_pair algorithm.

          9446312 function calls (9446230 primitive calls) in 160.372 seconds

    Ordered by: internal time